5 Steps for How to Put a Baby Up for Adoption if You are a Teen

 At 14, you’re likely just starting your high school career.
 You’ve got years of fun ahead of you — school sports, clubs and dances (not to mention challenging education).
 How will a baby affect those?

-If you’re thinking, “Please help me; I don’t want to be pregnant at 14,” please reach out to a trusted adult.
-Adoption and abortion are probably options you want to seriously consider.
+If you’re thinking, “Please help me; I don’t want to be pregnant at 14,” reach out to a trusted adult.
+Adoption and abortion are probably options you want to consider seriously.

 Placing Your Baby for Adoption at 15